How does the debt snowball method work?

 - A $6,000 credit card balance at 22% APR with a minimum monthly payment of $120.

 - An interest-free $2,000 personal loan with a minimum monthly payment $50.

-And let’s assume that you’ve got an additional $300 a month to devote to your debt by using some of our handy income boosting tips.
+And let’s assume that you have an additional $300 a month to devote to your debt thanks to a side hustle.

-The $2,000 personal loan is the smallest, so we start there.
-Make only the minimum monthly payments on the others: $100 on your student loan and $120 on your credit card.
+Because the $2,000 personal loan is the smallest debt, you would start there.
+Meanwhile, make only the minimum monthly payments on the others: $100 on your student loan and $120 on your credit card.
 You’ll have $350 remaining to put toward your personal loan: the $50 minimum payment plus your extra $300.